FireEntity1/beat-jumper/README.md

 # Beat Jumper

-In *Beat Jumper*, you must dodge incoming lasers, fired with complex patterns perfectly synced to the beat of the music.
+*Beat Jumper* is a rhythm game where you must dodge incoming lasers, fired with complex patterns perfectly synced to the beat of the music.

 ### Key Features:
 - **Fully Mapped Demo Level**